AkshaySJadhav/Elastic_Experiments/Loading_data_from_mysql.md

 ```

-### 4. Create a new configuration file for the Mysql.
+### 4. Create a new configuration file for Mysql source under /etc/logstash/conf.d/ directory.

 Please make sure that that jar is available in the location that has been mentioned in the configuration file.
 ```